The Ultimate 5 Day Melbourne Itinerary

 Start the Day with a Visit Albert Park Lake

-Albert Park Lake is located just south of Melbourne's city centre and is an ideal way to start your day.
-The lake is a popular spot for morning strolls and bike rides.
+Albert Park Lake is just south of Melbourne’s CBD, a great way to start your day.
+The lake is a popular spot for morning walks and bike rides.

-Visitors can walk the well-maintained paths, enjoy views of the Melbourne CBD skyline, and watch the waterbirds that frequent the area.
-For those who prefer an active start to their day, bike rentals are available.
+You can walk the paths, take in the views of the Melbourne CBD, and watch the waterbirds.
+If you prefer an active start to your day, bike rentals are available.

-This activity is suited for individuals who enjoy nature and light outdoor activity while staying close to the Melbourne central business district.
+This is for people who like nature and light outdoor activity, and are close to the Melbourne CBD.

-The peaceful atmosphere makes it a great escape from the hustle and bustle of the city centre.
-Albert Park Lake is also adjacent to the Formula 1 Grand Prix Circuit, which may appeal to motorsport fans.
+The peaceful atmosphere is a great escape from the hustle and bustle of the city centre.
+Albert Park Lake is also next to the Formula 1 Grand Prix Circuit, if you’re a motorsport fan.

-Including Albert Park Lake in your Melbourne itinerary ensures a relaxed and refreshing start, with opportunities to take in the city’s beauty while staying active.
+Including Albert Park Lake in your Melbourne itinerary means a relaxed and refreshing start with opportunities to take in the city’s beauty while being active.

 Have Lunch at The Kettle Black

-The Kettle Black is a South Melbourne café renowned for its modern Australian menu.
-It’s a short ride from the city centre and offers a variety of dishes that highlight seasonal, locally sourced ingredients.
-The interior has a minimalist design, but the focus here is on the food.
+The Kettle Black is a South Melbourne café famous for its modern Australian menu.
+It’s a short ride from the city and has a variety of dishes that showcase seasonal, local ingredients.
+The interior is minimalist but the focus is on the food.

-Popular menu items include the ricotta hotcakes, served with seasonal berries, double cream, and maple syrup, or the eggs with heirloom tomatoes and a light house-made pesto.
+Popular items include the ricotta hotcakes with seasonal berries, double cream, and maple syrup or the eggs with heirloom tomatoes and light house-made pesto.

 Coffee options range from classic espresso to more adventurous brews.
-Vegetarian and gluten-free options are also available, making it inclusive for a range of dietary needs.
+Vegetarian and gluten-free options are also available, so it’s inclusive for all dietary needs.

-This café is ideal for food enthusiasts or those looking to try local Melbourne Australia cuisine.
-Dining here is a great addition to your 5 days in Melbourne because it balances exploration with a satisfying and leisurely meal.
+This is for foodies or those who want to try local Melbourne cuisine.
+Eating here is a great addition to your 5 days in Melbourne as it balances exploration with a leisurely meal.

 An Afternoon Helicopter Flight Over Melbourne

-A 30-minute helicopter flight over Melbourne city and the beaches of Port Phillip Bay offers an exhilarating way to experience the city from above.
-Flights depart from Essendon Airport, located just 20 minutes from the Melbourne central business district.
+A 30 minute helicopter flight over Melbourne city and the beaches of Port Phillip Bay is a thrilling way to see the city from above.
+Flights depart from Essendon Airport, which is 20 minutes from the Melbourne CBD.

-Upon arrival, guests are greeted at the lounge for a pre-flight briefing by an experienced pilot, followed by photo opportunities with the helicopter before boarding.
+Upon arrival, you’ll be greeted at the lounge for a pre-flight briefing by an experienced pilot, and then photo opportunities with the helicopter before boarding.

-The flight begins with a climb to 1,500 feet, providing panoramic views of Melbourne’s skyscrapers and iconic landmarks.
-As the helicopter tracks over Melbourne’s city centre, passengers are treated to aerial views of Melbourne Central Business District landmarks like Federation Square, Flinders Street Station, and the Yarra River snaking through the heart of the city.
+The flight starts with a climb to 1,500 feet and takes in the city’s skyscrapers and landmarks.
+As the helicopter flies over the CBD, you’ll see Melbourne Central Business District landmarks like Federation Square, Flinders Street Station, and the Yarra River snaking through the city.

-The Melbourne helicopter flight path then takes a turn toward the coast, flying low and slow over Port Phillip Bay, with highlights including St Kilda Beach, the Brighton Bathing Boxes, and the unique sight of a sunken World War I submarine near Sandringham Marina.
+The flight then heads towards the coast and flies low and slow over Port Phillip Bay.
+Highlights include St Kilda Beach, the Brighton Bathing Boxes, and the sunken World War I submarine near Sandringham Marina.

 On the return journey, the helicopter offers another perspective of the city’s landmarks.
-Guests will fly over Albert Park Lake, famous for hosting the Formula 1 Grand Prix, and take in views of the Melbourne Cricket Ground (MCG), Rod Laver Arena, and the Royal Botanic Gardens.
+You’ll fly over Albert Park Lake, home of the Formula 1 Grand Prix, and take in the views of the Melbourne Cricket Ground (MCG), Rod Laver Arena, and the Royal Botanic Gardens.

-The pilot provides commentary throughout the journey, pointing out key sights and sharing insights into Melbourne’s history and culture.
-Advanced noise-canceling headsets ensure that passengers can clearly hear the commentary and communicate with the pilot.
+The pilot will provide commentary throughout the flight, point out the key sights, and share some of Melbourne’s history and culture.
+Advanced noise-canceling headsets mean you can hear the commentary and talk to the pilot all throughout.

-This helicopter tour is an ideal activity for those seeking a unique way to explore Melbourne.
-It’s a perfect fit for couples, families, or solo travelers who want to add a touch of adventure to their Melbourne itinerary.
+This is a great activity for those looking for a unique way to see Melbourne.
+It’s perfect for couples, families, or solo travellers who want to add some adventure to their Melbourne itinerary.

-The guaranteed window seats make it easy to capture stunning photographs, whether it’s the city circle tram winding through the CBD, the turquoise waters of Port Phillip Bay, or the lush greenery of the Yarra River below.
+The guaranteed window seats make it easy to take stunning photos, whether it’s the city circle tram winding through the CBD, the turquoise waters of Port Phillip Bay, or the greenery of the Yarra River below.

-The helicopter flight is more than just a sightseeing tour; it’s an immersive experience that leaves a lasting impression.
-Including this activity in your 5 days in Melbourne ensures a balance between exploring the city from the ground and experiencing it from the sky.
+The helicopter flight is more than just a sightseeing tour, it’s an experience that will leave a lasting impression.
+Including this in your 5 days in Melbourne means a balance of exploring the city on the ground and from the air.

 Day 2 in Your Melbourne Itinerary